robert2100-08-16/InterplanetaryLab/docs/FuelStorageInSpace/Conceptual-Paper_Modular-Standard-Space-Containers-for-Methanol-and-Oxygen-Ice-in-LEO.md

 ## 2. Background and Literature Review

 Recent advancements in cryogenic storage systems for space applications, including the International Space Station’s cryogenic experiments and in-orbit propellant depots, have demonstrated the technical viability of maintaining extreme temperature environments in space.
-Prior studies (e.g., Doe et al., 2022; Smith & Lee, 2023) have underscored the importance of passive thermal management and robust material selection.
+Prior studies have underscored the importance of passive thermal management and robust material selection.
 This paper builds upon these findings by addressing the challenges of storing methanol and oxygen in solid form, discussing the phase transition advantages, and providing a detailed review of material and thermal management strategies adopted in similar technologies.

 ---